-- Both are caused by infection with the virus called HIV. - A person has HIV upon infection (also called HIV disease).
-Despite treatment, once they have HIV, they will always have it. - A person has AIDS once his or her CD4 count is < 200 cells/mm3 or he or she is diagnosed with an AIDS-defining illness. - An adult can have AIDS at one point, and then-with ART-recover (CD4 count > 200 cells/mm3, no OIs), feel better, and no longer be considered as having symptomatic AIDS (though they will always have HIV).
+- Both are caused by infection with the virus HIV - A person has HIV upon infection (also called HIV disease).
+Despite treatment, someone with HIV will always have it. - A person has AIDS once his or her CD4 count is <200 cells/mm3 or he or she is diagnosed with an AIDS-defining illness - A person can have AIDS at one point, then-with ART-recover (CD4 count >200 cells/mm3, no Ols), feel better, and no longer have symptomatic AIDS